gcastill0/go-integration-playground/README.md

 1. **Using a shim**.
 In this exercise, we use a shim, or development harness, to mimic or stand in for the real system.
 Open two terminals to begin this testing exercise.

+    On the first terminal, do the following:

+    If not done yet, you need to install the Maverics service extension as follows:

+    ```bash
+    go get github.com/strata-io/service-extension/orchestrator
+    ```

-    On the first terminal, invoke the shim to test the service extension.
+    Invoke the shim to test the service extension

     ```bash
     go run ./tasks/task3-restclient https://jsonplaceholder.typicode.com/users/2